-The limitations of a patent search are broadly classified under two categories: those that are inherent in the data and those resulting from the search process.
+The limitations of a search are broadly classified under two categories: those that are inherent in the data and those resulting from the search process.

-Patent search does not provide access to pending patent applications which have not yet been published.
+This search does not provide access to pending patent applications which have not yet been published.
 Only issued patents and not pending patent applications are available to the public.
 If your invention relates to an active technology domain, there is a chance that some of the patents you would like to search are yet not published and thus could not be found.
 Since, this publication of pending patent applications generally occurs approximately 18 months after the priority filing date of the application, most of the recently filed patents are not even accessible for searching.
 Therefore, patent searches are not completely reliable.

-- Search Approach:
+Patent Search Approach:

 Shortcomings of Search Tools:

 The other reliability problem associated with searching is that the available search tools are not perfect.
 Each patent database has its own limitations, in the form of patent coverage, available number of fields, search algorithms, etc. On top, often there is missing data in the patent document itself.
 And then there is limitation of translating the non-English patent documents.
 Some databases provide machine translations, but such translations are far from perfect.